IBM/ibm-satellite-storage/config-templates/ibm/ocs/README.md

 The user has to provide the input values to the custom resource OcsCluster while creating the satellite configuration to deploy OCS

-## How to use the template to deploy OCS (local) on a Satellite Cluster?
+## How to use the local template to deploy OCS on a Satellite Cluster having local storage?

 ### Prerequisites